Residential Recyling FAQ

 In Tioga County the cost of recycling is included in your taxes.
 No matter how you dispose of your trash, the recycling will be picked up by agents of the county in Tioga.

 4) Where does my recycling go and how is it reused?
-All our recycling is taken to a recycling center and sorted.
+We utilize the Single Stream method of recycling.
+This means there is no sorting of recycling by the customer.
+Everything can be put in one container.
+We then pick it up with a garbage style truck.
+All our recycling is taken to our recycling center and sorted by machine and by hand.
 From there it is shipped on to other companies for reprocessing into new forms and straight reuse in a new way.
 Feel free to contact your local recycling center for more specific information.

 5) Where can I take large amounts of recyclables myself?
 In Broome County you can take them to Broome Recycling on Broad Ave. ph# (607) 724-3805 or to the Broome County Landfill ph# (607) 763-4450.
 Other recycling centers may be found in your local phone listings.

 For Tioga County you can take it to the Tioga Management Waste facility (the former Barton Transfer station) ph#(607)565-8170 or to Southern Tier Recyclers ph# (607) 687-6710.